cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/upgrade.rst

     |$| java -cp /opt/cdap/master/libexec/cdap-etl-tools-|version|.jar co.cask.cdap.etl.tool.UpgradeTool -u \http://<host>:<port> -e /tmp/failedUpgrades upgrade

-The first argument is the host and port for the CDAP master.
-The second argument is a directory to write the configurations of any pipelines that could not be upgraded.
+The first argument is the host and port for the :ref:`CDAP router
+<appendix-cdap-default-router>`.
+The second argument is a directory to write the
+configurations of any pipelines that could not be upgraded.
 A pipeline may fail to upgrade if the new version of a plugin used in the pipeline is not backwards compatible.
 For example, this may happen if the plugin added a new required property.

 You can also upgrade just the ETL applications within a specific namespace: